 - Appoint a competent person

 - Employer’s liability insurance

 Good practice steps for employers during the coronavirus outbreak:

-- take extra steps for vulnerable groups, such as those who are clinically (extremely) vulnerable, aged 70 or over, have a long-term health condition or are pregnant
+- Take extra steps for vulnerable groups, such as those who are aged 70 or over, have a long-term health condition or are pregnant

-- if employees come into the workplace, make sure they are abiding by the government social distancing and infection control guidelines
+- If employees come into the workplace, make sure they are abiding by the government social distancing guidelines

 - hold meetings remotely via online platforms such as Zoom or Teams and avoid non-essential travel